-We found that the cheapest and most convenient way to get to Ubud from the Denpasar area was hiring a Grab (local Uber).
+We found that the cheapest and most convenient way to get to Ubud from the Denpasar area was hiring an Uber or Grab (local Uber).
 It is a quick hour and 15-minute drive from the airport and will cost you around 90-130k IDR.
 Local taxis and other shuttle services will try to charge upwards of 300-500k+ IDR to make the short journey into Bali’s central, cultural hub.

 Ubud’s reputation continues to blossom, one because it is so awesome and two due to all the hype generated by Elizabeth Gilbert’s bestselling book Eat, Pray, Love.
-Traffic in the cities center.
-Traffic can be a bit chaotic, but it is easy enough to walk around that you don’t really need a motorbike or taxi unless you are staying outside of town.
+Traffic in the cities center can be a bit chaotic, but it is easy enough to walk around that you don’t really need a motorbike or taxi unless you are staying outside of town.

 Recommendations for Ubud, Bali: